House of Desires: Festival Theatre

 Sor Juana penned The House of Desire in celebration of José, the son of Tomás de la Cerda y Aragón and wife María Luisa Manrique de Lara y Gonzaga (nicknamed "Lysi" by the nuns in her community), who were Marquises of La Laguna and Viceroys of New Spain, as well as significant patrons of the poet.
-In the words of Francisco Monterde, the piece poses "...a comprehensive program of Mexican baroque theatre...".
+In the words of Francisco Monterde, the piece represents "a comprehensive program of Mexican baroque theatre."
 The short works of the stage performance maintain a close stylistic and thematic relationship with the drama itself, which makes separating the performance piece from the original drama almost impossible.

 The performance, written for a cultured public accustomed to lavish performances like those of Pedro Calderón de la Barca, opens with a loa.
 The characters present throughout the loa are Fortune, Diligence, Merit, Chance, and Joy.
-In addition to this, though its initial objective was to celebrate the birth of the viceroy's son, the final verses of the piece extend congratulations to Archbishop Aguiar, with whom Sor Juana would later have conflict.
+The play's initial objective was to celebrate the birth of the viceroy's son.
+The final verses of the piece extend congratulations to Archbishop Aguiar, with whom Sor Juana would later have conflict.

-Throughout the play, Sor Juana interspersed three songs meant to praise Lady María Luisa Manrique, of whom she held in high esteem These scores are titled "Divine Lysi, Let Pass", "Beautiful María" and "Tender Beautiful Flower Bud".
+Throughout the play, Sor Juana interspersed three songs meant to praise Lady María Luisa Manrique, whom she held in high esteem These scores are titled "Divine Lysi, Let Pass", "Beautiful María" and "Tender Beautiful Flower Bud".
 Each work was composed in the style of eight-syllable couplets, resulting in thirty-two verses.